All About Architecture Professors

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Related Job Titles

-There were about 9,500 jobs for Architecture Professor in 2016 (in the United States).
+In the United States, there were 9,500 jobs for Architecture Professor in 2016.
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Architecture Professor by 2026.
 The BLS estimates 800 yearly job openings in this field.